Ernest Bradfield: Life and military career

 Bradfield was promoted to major-general in August 1935, and in the same year he was appointed honorary surgeon to George V in 1935.
 He served his successors Edward VIII and George VI.
-He served as Surgeon-General for Bombay from 1935 to 1937, before serving as Medical Director of the Indian Medical Service from 1937 to 1939.
+He served as Surgeon-General for Bombay from 1935 to 1937, before serving as medical director of the Indian Medical Service from 1937 to 1939.
 In the 1938 New Year Honours, he was appointed a Commander of the Order of Saint John.
 Bradfield argued on the importance of the setting up of medical schools and colleges by the Government of India in the Indian Medical Review of 1938.
 In 1938 and 1939, he was chairman of the Indian Red Cross Society.
 In India, he took up polo and had the rare distinction of a doctor playing polo for the 13th Lancers while he was attached to them.
 He retired from the Indian Medical Service in November 1939, returning to England, where he became president of the Medical Branch of the India Office and medical adviser to the Secretary of State for India, Leo Amery.

 Bradfield returned to India during the early stages of the Second World War as part of the Souttar Commission to investigate reports of a lack of medical officers for service in the British Indian Army, owing to the non-co-operation of the Indian National Congress.
-He was influential in the creation of the Indian Army Medical Corps, and was made a Knight Commander of the Order of the Indian Empire in the 1941 New Year Honours for his services.
+He was influential in the creation of the Indian Army Medical Corps, and was appointed a Knight Commander of the Order of the Indian Empire in the 1941 New Year Honours for his services.
 Bradfield was promoted to the local rank of lieutenant-general in October 1944, later being granted the honorary rank in July 1946.
 During the war, he served as the Indian Red Cross Commissioner for England from 1940 to 1946.
 Bradfield was later elected a fellow of the Royal College of Surgeons in 1962, a year before his death at Putney Hospital in October 1963.